-- Generational Saga: You play as a member of the Royal Family, as a dinasty; when your current Pharaoh dies you keep playing as his heir and have to bury the dead one.
-Every time a new ruler rises to the throne your prestige takes a hit as you are not renowned yet.
+- Generational Saga: You play as a member of the Royal Family, as a dynasty; when your current Pharaoh dies you keep playing as his heir and have to bury the dead one.
+Every time a new ruler rises to the throne your prestige takes a hit as your new character is not renowned yet.

 - Non-Entity General: Averted, you character, the Pharaoh is another inhabbitant of the city and moves around carried on a litter.
 He is buried in a specifically designated tomb when he dies.

 - Oddly Named Sequel 2: Electric Boogaloo: In a way: Inmortal Cities Children of the Nile, Spiritual Successor of Pharaoh.

 - Omnidisciplinary Scientist: The priests; they provide healthcare, teach students at schools, tend the gods at worship facilities and provide funerary services.

 - Rags to Riches: Most of your citizens are farmers and some even vagrants or muggers, but their families can and eventually will climb up the social ladder if the adequate jobs and education opportunities are available.

 - Real Is Brown: The game departs from the bright yellow tones of Pharaoh and the brown soil and dirt is one of the factors that make it look less cartoony are more realistic.
 That and years of computer and graphical improvements of course.